glenn-syj/TIL/Web/240305_Web_ServletResponseToHtml.md

-## How is HTML String in the response translated into HTML code>
+## How is HTML String in the response translated into HTML code?

 ### Source Code